Hélas pour moi: Cast

-Background
+Production

-Cinematographer Caroline Champetier said that the original scenario began with God riding a train through France and Switzerland, observing all the battles of humanity through the window.
-This sequence required expensive special effects and Godard finally gave up on the idea after visiting a company that demonstrated for him the effects they achieved for Jean-Pierre Jeunet's Delicatessen.
+Cinematographer Caroline Champetier said that the original script began with God riding a train through France and Switzerland, observing all the battles of humanity through the window.
+This sequence would have required expensive special effects; Godard visited a company that demonstrated for him the effects they had achieved for Jean-Pierre Jeunet's Delicatessen, but ultimately gave up on the idea.